-Whole30 Cherry Tomato Bruschetta, the perfect condiment for topping salmon, chicken, eggs, toasts, and more!
-Made with fresh tomatoes, garlic, basil, oil, and balsamic vinegar, it’s Paleo, gluten free, and vegetarian!
+Easy and delicious Cherry Tomato Bruschetta, the perfect condiment for topping salmon, chicken, eggs, toasts, and more!
+Made with fresh tomatoes, garlic, basil, oil, and balsamic vinegar, it’s Paleo, Gluten Free, Whole30, and Vegan/Vegetarian!

-When I visit my local farmer’s market, the tomatoes are totally the star of the show, and for good reason.
+When I visit my local farmer’s market on Saturdays, the tomatoes are totally the star of the show, and for good reason.
+They’re delicious!
 Today I grabbed some cherry tomatoes at and made this amazing Cherry Tomato Bruschetta.

 Of course, Italians use the word “bruschetta” to refer to the toasted bread.
 Here in the US, we usually use bruschetta to describe the tomato, garlic, and basil mixture we use to top the bread.
 So of course, this is inauthentically named, but I’m only half Italian, so don’t hold it against me.

-What do I do with Cherry Tomato Bruschetta?
+What do I serve with Cherry Tomato Bruschetta?

 I love this question because I could literally ramble on and on and on about it.
 There are SO many possibilities!